-Meghan Markle Is Reportedly Freaking Out About Her Half-Sister’s New Memoir: She’s ‘Sick To Her Stomach’
+Meghan Markle Is Reportedly Freaking Out About Her Half-Sister's New Memoir: She's 'Sick To Her Stomach'

 Sources are claiming that Meghan Markle is quietly freaking out about the upcoming release of her half-sister Samantha Markle's memoir, The Diary of Princess Pushy's Sister.

-According to In Touch, sources close to the duchess say she is “sick to her stomach” with anticipation over the book’s, which will hit shelves on February 1 after a series of delays.
-The memoir, which currently plans to have a sequel, promises to expose “hidden truths about her family, as a royal fairy tale plummets from the tea towels.”
+According to In Touch, sources close to the duchess say she is "sick to her stomach" with anticipation over the book, which will hit shelves on February 1 after a series of delays.
+The memoir, which has a sequel currently planned, promises to expose "hidden truths about her family, as a royal fairy tale plummets from the tea towels."

-Though Samantha has claimed that her book is not a hit-piece on her half-sister, she did hint that some of the details revealed were not flattering for the former Suits star.
+Though Samantha has claimed that her book is not a hit piece on her half-sister, she did hint that some of the details revealed were not flattering for the former Suits star.

-“I don’t know if she will be comfortable with it,” Samantha said of the upcoming release, per The Daily Express.
+"I don't know if she will be comfortable with it," Samantha said of the upcoming release, per the Daily Express.

-“Some things she will and some things she won’t.
-It’s fair and balanced.
-Naturally, some things she will like and some things she won’t,” she added.

 She "won't act bothered or upset about [it] in public," a friend said.